 Bahia Palace: This 19th-century palace is one of the masterpieces of Moroccan architecture and still occasionally hosts the Moroccan royal family today.

 How do I get around Marrakech?

 If you’re looking to explore the medina, the best way to get around is on foot or by bike.
 As the city is quite large, you’ll find taxis are readily available and the quickest way to reach the main attractions.
-Buses are a cheaper option, however these can be crowded.
+Buses are cheaper, but expect them to be busy!

 Where should I stay?

 Marrakech has plenty of options when it comes to accommodation, from hostels and hotels to riads.
 In fact, there are over 1,000 traditional riads in Marrakech’s ancient medina.
 Similarly to Fes, these are some of the best places to stay to experience true Moroccan hospitality.
 You’ll find riads ranging from luxurious and pricey to great value, budget stays.

 One of the highlights of Marrakech is eating out, with Djemaa el-Fna square being the best place to start.
 Up to 100 food stalls are set up here each night, so you can eat your way through a selection of Morocco’s most famous dishes.
 Not to be confused with tagine, the Marrakech specialty is tangia.
 Consisting of beef, chicken or lamb slow-cooked in an earthenware pot with garlic, saffron, and lemon, this dish is served with traditional flatbread rather than potatoes or rice.
 It’s a must when in Morocco!

 So which one should I visit?